srinandan/srinandans-hybrid/README.md

 * `primary`: This folder contains a CA cert file which must only be executed in the primary cluster.
 Technically speaking, Apigee hybrid has not concept of primary vs. secondary regions.
 If you have more than one region for the Apigee hybrid deployment, select the first region  as the primary.
 * `overlays/templates`: This folder contains templates that are used to generate Kubernetes manifests
 * `overlays/templates/org-components`: Kustomize has a concept of [components](https://kubectl.docs.kubernetes.io/guides/config_management/components/).
 This folder contains a set of commonly used features or properties that can be enabled at the org level.
-* `overlays/templates/env-components`: This folder contains a set of Kustomize components for  commonly used features or properties that can be enabled at the env level.
+* `overlays/templates/env-components`: This folder contains a set of Kustomize components for  commonly used features or properties that can be enabled at the env level
 * `overlays/<instance-id>`: Create a folder per Apigee Instance. `instance1` is a placeholder name.
 An Apigee instance is a Apigee hybrid runtime installed in a region or data center.
 * `overlays/instance1/environments/<env-name>`: There is a folder for each Apigee environment.
 Within each folder, there can be further sub-folders to enable/disable features per Apigee Environment.